-Altiris has adopted a holistic, comprehensive approach to endpoint security that recognizes the current industry challenges and future technological advances on the horizon.
-Recognizing the growing threat of USB and removable media attacks, Altiris includes advanced removable storage control features in its Endpoint Security Solution[TM].
-Now, via one easy-to-use management console, companies can manage USB security, firewalls, Virtual Private Networks (VPNs), Wi-Fi connectivity, theft protection, and endpoint integrity.
+Senforce has adopted a holistic, comprehensive approach to endpoint security that recognizes the current industry challenges and future technological advances on the horizon.
+Recognizing the growing threat of USB and removable media attacks, Senforce recently introduced an advanced Storage-Device Security module to its Endpoint Security Suite (ESS).
+Now, via one easy-to-use management console, companies can manage USB security, firewalls, Virtual Private Networks (VPNs), Wi-Fi connectivity, theft protection and endpoint integrity.

-The Altiris Endpoint Security Solution removable storage control driver sits in the kernel-level storage stack of endpoint devices, so it can control local optical media (writable CD-ROMs and DVDs) and all attached storage devices (USB thumb drives, floppy drives, flash memory cards, ZIP drives, SCSI PCMCIA cards and other removable media types).
-Altiris' removable storage control features are policy-based, assigning either blocked, nonblocked or read-only states depending on the user, the user's location and other parameters.
+The Senforce ESS Storage-Device Security driver sits in the kernel-level storage stack of endpoint devices, so it can control local optical media (writable CD-ROMs, DVDs) and all attached storage devices (USB thumb drives, floppy drives, Flash memory cards, ZIP drives, SCSI PCMCIA cards and other removable media types).
+Senforce Storage-Device Security is policy-based, assigning either blocked, non-blocked or read-only states depending on the user, the user's location and other parameters.
 Administrators control and push out policies, so end users are not involved with selecting security options.

-The removable storage control features not only protect against data theft but also against the introduction of harmful files, viruses and other malicious software ("malware").
-All USB and other storage-media activities are tracked and recorded for auditing purposes.
+The Senforce Storage-Device Security module not only protects against data theft but also against introduction of harmful files, viruses and other malicious software ("malware").
+All USB and other storage-media activities are tracked by Senforce ESS and recorded for auditing purposes.